LanKuDot/game_modules/CircularScrollingList/README.md

 - Custom layout and movement, and layout preview in the editor
 - Custom displaying contents
 - Support dynamic list contents
-- Script interacting
+- Support interaction via the script
+- Runtime setup and initialization
 - Image sorting - The box which is closest to the focusing position will be popped up
-- Callback events
+- Provide callback events
 - Support Unity 2018.4+ (Tested in Unity 2018.4.15f1.
 The demo scenes in the project are made in Unity 2019.4.16f1)

 ## Setting